sarahnguyen7/data-512-course-project/README.md

 5. **`smoke_impact_estimates1.csv`**: Summary of annual smoke impact estimates per wildfire based on distance and acres burned.

 ### Output Tables:
+6. **`AnnualAQIvsSmokeImpact.png`**: Contains a comparison of annual maximum AQI values and smoke impact estimates, both scaled for Gresham, OR.
+It is used to visualize the potential correlation between wildfire smoke and air quality levels in the area.
+7. **`TotalAcresBurned.png`**: This time series plot shows the total acres burned by wildfires each year within a 650-mile radius of Gresham, OR.
+It provides insights into wildfire activity trends over time and helps assess potential long-term impacts on air quality.
+8. **`HistogramofFireDistances1800.png`**: This histogram visualizes the number of wildfires occurring at various distances from Gresham, up to a maximum of 1800 miles, with bins spaced at 50-mile intervals.
+It highlights the distance distribution of wildfires, indicating which fires are close enough to impact air quality in Gresham, specifically marking the 650-mile cutoff used in the smoke impact model.

 ---